Residual Back Projection With Untrained Neural Networks: Experiments and Results

-To test the proposed method's performance under the low-dose condition, we repeat the aforementioned reconstruction experiments by using the sinogram data polluted with Poisson distributed noise.
-The average number of X-ray photons received by the $i$th detector can be expressed as:
+To evaluate the efficacy of the proposed algorithm under conditions of reduced dosage, the previously described reconstruction experiments are replicated utilizing sinogram data contaminated with noise following a Poisson distribution.
+The mean count of X-ray photons detected by the $i$th detector can be expressed as:

-where $I_0 > 0$ is the blank measurement ($[\mathcal{P}\{f\}]_i = 0$).
-It is worth mentioning that the sinogram measurement in our experiment is simulated with the Radon transform instead of obtained from a real instrument.
-Thus, $I_0$ here is a parameter for relative measurement.
-In our experiments, $I_0$ is set to $10^2, 10^3, ..., 10^8$, and the corresponding sinogram SNR(dB) is $25.6, 35.6, ..., 85.6$.
-It is worth mentioning that similar experiments are also performed under sparse-view and limited-angle conditions, and the proposed method significantly outperforms other methods under all conditions.
-However, such improvement is mainly credited to the superior performance of the proposed method under sparse-measurement conditions rather than better noise resistance performance.
-For a fair comparison, we only show the results under full view (angular range $0^\circ-180^\circ$, one view per degree) in Fig.\ref{lowdose}.